 MONDAY MOVIE NIGHTS

-Join us for a virtual series dedicated to exploring Kansas City's natural resources.
-Each month we will host a free movie night featuring the Blue River documentary.
-You will have a chance to join a community conversation with the filmmaker Michael Price and other panelists to discuss conservation and environmental issues.
-This event is free, but we suggest a $10 donation which will help fund efforts to restore, protect, and offer more engagement with the Blue River.
+In 2020 HCA hosted a virtual series dedicated to exploring Kansas City's natural resources.
+Each month we hosted a free movie night featuring the Blue River documentary.
+Viewers had a chance to join a community conversation with the filmmaker Michael Price and other panelists to discuss conservation and environmental issues.
+The money raised from the events helped fund efforts to restore, protect, and offer more engagement with the Blue River.

 Thank you to our Sponsors!